 Cashel AIB’s ATM to be removed

-“As everyone is now aware from October 21, 2022, the AIB Branch in Cashel will no longer offer general banking cash services over the counter or through machines inside the branch.
+AIB announced on Tuesday that, from that date, July 19, their branches in Cashel and Cahir will no longer offer cash and cheque services at the counter or through machines inside the branch.

 Subscribe or register today to discover more from DonegalLive.ie